Deductions and Adjustments

 • The difference between using the standard deduction and listing eligible expenses individually.

-• Where deductions fit in the calculation chain between income and tax liability.
+• Where AGI-stage deductions fit between income and taxable income.

 • How deduction choices affect taxable income rather than acting like a direct credit.